edjw/edjw.github.io/_posts/2019-03-29-turning-off-targeted-ads.md

 3. Find the way to opt out on each individual website, app, and service they use
 4. Actually opt out on each individual website, app, and service they use

 These are a lot of steps to take.
-The website helps with a lot of this but it still takes ordinary people way too much of their limited time and energy to do all this.
+The website helps but it still takes ordinary people way too much of their limited time and energy to do all this.

 And that’s before we even get in to the worst offenders on user interface dark patterns that dissuade people from turning off the ad targeting (Yahoo/Oath, Facebook, and Twitter ...looking at you).
 I’ll write those up at some point.